 Whichever way the economic data trends, well-managed companies can compete and flourish in this environment.
 And patient, selective investors can be rewarded.
-“We're in a period where the macro environment is particularly important,” says equity portfolio manager Martin Romo.
+“We're in a period where the macro environment is particularly important,” says Martin Romo, a portfolio manager for Capital Group U.S. Equity FundTM (Canada).
 “But the risk is you focus so much on where we are in the cycle that you fail to recognize companies that are thriving and may be catalysts for the next bull market.
 That’s where I’m spending my time.”

 Here are five investment themes to consider in the year ahead.

 Every recession is painful in its own way, but one potential bright spot is that they don’t historically last very long.
 Our analysis of 11 U.S. cycles since 1950 shows that recessions have ranged from two to 18 months, with the average lasting about 10 months.

 What’s more, stock markets usually start to recover before a recession ends.
 Stocks have already led the economy on the way down in this cycle, with nearly all major equity markets entering bear market territory by mid-2022.
 And if history is a guide, they could rebound about six months before the economy does.

 Stocks have historically been a leading indicator of the economy